stevenallen05/osbourne/README.md

 This will generate a `WorkerNameWorker` in `app/workers/worker_name_worker.rb`, subscribed to `topic1` and `topic2`.

 There is some configuration options available within the generated worker.
 See comments in the worker for options.

+SNS messages broadcast through an SQS queue will have some layers of envelop wrappings around them.
+The `message` object passed into the worker's `#perform` method contains some helpers to make parsing this easier. `#parsed_body` is the most important one, as it contains the actual string of the message that was originally broadcast.

 ### Running workers